dthree/wat/README.md

 #### It's smart

-Wat combines an document index, edit-distance algorithms, tabbed auto-completion and common sense to make sure you get what you asked for.
+Wat combines a document index, edit-distance algorithms, tabbed auto-completion and common sense to make sure you get what you asked for.
 It updates itself automatically when the community makes document changes, and optimizes its performance based on the type of languages you use most.

 #### It's easy

 Wat was designed for ease.
-It will take you:
+It takes you:

 - [60 seconds to install]()
 - [5 minutes to master]()